EmanuelBender/GoogleSheet_Inventory_System/README.md

 ## Utility Features

 - **Console Monitor:**
   - Displays information, errors, and progress.
+  - color indicators for arm and mode on top left corner of OVERVIEW.

 - **Toggle Groups:**
   - Groups on each sheet can be expanded and closed with either a button on the Overview sheet or individually on the Inventory, Builds, etc. sheet.